tnordquist/astronomy-pictures/docs/index.md

 * Users can search for specific images, with a given desired date.

-* Users can randomly generate images with a random date, using the random generate feature.

 ## Persistent data

-* Ability to store images within the app to a favorite's menu.
+* Ability to store images within the app to a favorite's menu

 ## Device/external services

 * Notification when new daily image has generated from the API

 ## Stretch goals/possible enhancements

-Ability to save images to device directly.
+Ability to save images to device directly